Helen Barrett Montgomery: Bible translation

 She decided to write her own translation to "make it plain" for the "ordinary" reader.
 It was published in 1924 as The Centenary Translation, issued by the American Baptist Publication Society in celebration of its 100th anniversary.
 This version has been reprinted as The New Testament in Modern English, with a spine and cover labeled Montgomery New Testament.
 Hers is the only English translation by a Baptist woman that has been published.

 Montgomery's translation was notable for her practice of inserting chapter and section titles (as seen in photo), a pioneering feature now commonly used in Bibles in many languages.
-She included interpretations supporting enlarged roles for women in the church, which was influenced by her reading the works of Katharine C. Bushnell, a Methodist missionary.
+She included interpretations supporting enlarged roles for women in the church, which was influenced by her reading the works of Katharine Bushnell, a Methodist missionary.
 (Bushnell's work was rediscovered by theologians in 1975.)
 Montgomery had reviewed an edition of Bushnell's collection God's Word for Women in 1924, but likely first came across the work when it was published in 1919.
 Bushnell's influence is seen in Montgomery's translating 1 Cor.11:13-15 as statements rather than questions (as formerly interpreted by others), as illustrated below with comparisons between the New American Standard Bible and the King James Version.
 In addition, her notes to Rom 16:2 and to I Cor.
 14:34 show her "familiarity" with Bushnell's argument.

 Montgomery: "It is fitting that a woman should pray to God with her head unveiled."

 NASB: "Is it proper for a woman to pray to God with her head uncovered?"

 KJV: "Is it comely that a woman pray unto God uncovered?"